Qudus Lawal

-Qudus Lawal (born 4 September 1995) is a Nigerian footballer who plays as a forward for the Milwaukee Wave in the Major Arena Soccer League.
+Qudus Lawal (born 4 September 1995) is a Nigerian footballer who plays as a forward for the Empire Strykers in the Major Arena Soccer League.

 Career

 Came to America from Nigeria in 2011 and in his first year in Chicago he led Mather high school to the class 2A championship which was the first state championship for a Chicago public school soccer team in 37 years.
 That was his first year of high school in America and also his senior year.

 Professional

 On 18 March 2015, Lawal signed a professional contract with Seattle Sounders FC 2 after a successful preseason trial with the club.
 He made his professional debut on 29 March in a 4–0 victory over Whitecaps FC 2.
 On 16 April, he made his first start for S2 and netted a brace against Tulsa Roughnecks FC.
 Unfortunately, the match ended in a 4–3 defeat.

 On 15 June 2015, Lawal was traded to Wilmington Hammerheads in exchange for Ashani Fairclough.

 In November 2018, Lawal went on trial with Fresno FC and later signed with the club on 23 January 2019.

 Following the dissolution of Fresno FC, Lawal signed with the St. Louis Ambush of the Major Arena Soccer League.